ersanchez/instructional-design/ssh/ssh-intro.md

 * how can I configure my SSH client to connect to an SSH server on a non-standard (not port 22) port?
 * how do I configure my SSH server to allow me to connect?
 * where are the configuration files for my SSH server?
+* How can I configure my SSH server to disallow passwords and **only** allow SSH keys?